p4lang/p4c/docs/README.md

 contains the documentation revision history, and 01_overview.md is the overview of the compiler goals and architecture.

+## Documentation Comments Style Guide
+- Use triple slashes `///` for documenting functions and classes in header files.
+- Double slashes `//` should be used for "internal" comments within functions.
+- For rare occasions such as adding comments to multi-line macros, you may use `/* ... */` style comments.

 Happy writing!
 Should you have any questions, please don't hesitate to ask.

 ## Git usage